 We all took turns taking photos of each other swimming alongside the sharks with an underwater camera.
 At one point as my friend took several of me, as he swam backwards to get a better angle, he bumped into a second one that appeared.
 It was as if he jumped five feet out of the water in surprise and fright!

 I had plenty of faith knowing that my other friend had gone swimming with the sharks before, and therefore knew what she was doing.
 I have a healthy respect for all members of the animal kingdom due to my outdoor nature.
 And even after swimming alongside for a while, feeling like a mermaid, most of my fear dissipated, until…

-I instantly was surrounded by three of them!
+I was instantly surrounded by three of them!